DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/ios.md

 ### Variable Updates

 Variable values update whenever `identifyUser()` or `resetUser()` are called, or when the project configuration changes (to learn more, visit our [Realtime Updates](/docs/sdk/features/realtime-updates) page).

-To listen for variable updates, the `onUpdate()` method can be used:
+To listen for variable updates, the `onUpdate()` method can be used.
+Please note, a strong reference to the variable is needed for `onUpdate` to be triggered.

 #### Swift
 ```swift